Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 # Modern web app pattern for .NET - Apply the pattern

 The modern web app pattern provides implementation guidance for modernizing web apps (refactor) in the cloud.

-> ⚠️ The entire architecture and code section is pending review - (Multichannel API Capability experience) covered by #1865953
+Modernizing a web in the cloud can be challenging.
+The number of services and design patterns to choose from is overwhelming.
+It's hard to know the right ones to choose and how to implement them.
+The modern web app pattern solves this problem.

+The modern web app pattern is a set of [principles](mwa-overview.md) to guide your web app modernization.
+The pattern is applicable to almost every web app and provides a roadmap to overcome the obstacles of web app modernization efforts.

+There's a [reference implementation](https://aka.ms/eap/mwa/dotnet) of the modern web app pattern to guide your implementation.
+The reference implementation is a production-quality web app that you can be easily deploy for learning and experimentation.
+For context, the guidance follows the journey of a fictional company called Relecloud.

+## Architecture

-The modern web app pattern provides both code and architecture guidance.
-The guidance is structured around the five pillars of workload design from the Azure Well-Architected Framework.
-It reinforces the close relationship between code and architecture.
-This guidance uses the reference implementation architecture to illustrate the principles of the modern web app pattern (*see figure 1*).
-The modern web app pattern is a set of principles with implementation guidance.
-It's not a specific architecture.
-It's important that your web app adheres to the principles of the pattern, not this specific architecture.
+The modern web app pattern uses a hub and spoke architecture.
+Shared resources are the hub virtual network and application endpoints sit in the spoke virtual network.
+The modern web app pattern is a set of principles, not a specific architecture.
+The following diagram (*figure 1*) represents the architecture of the reference implementation.
+It's one example that illustrates the principles of the modern web app pattern.
+Your business context, existing web app, and desired service level objective (SLO) are factors that shape the specific architecture of your web app.

 ![Diagram showing the architecture of the reference implementation.](../docs/images/relecloud-solution-diagram.png) *Figure 1.
 The architecture of the reference implementation.*